victor-dp/robosat_geoc/docs/from_opendata_to_opendataset.md

 rsp subset --mode delete --dir ~/rsp_dataset/validation/labels --cover ~/rsp_dataset/cover.to_remove > /dev/null
 ```

-For information, we remove more than 500 tiles from this raw dataset, in order to clean it up, from obvious inconsistency labelling.
+For information, we remove about 500 tiles from this raw dataset, in order to clean it up, from obvious inconsistency labelling.

 Train